Beginner’s Guide to Buying a Power Meter

-3. Benefits of Training with Power
+3. Benefits of Buying a Power Meter

 With cycling, many things affect how fast you go.
 Winds, gradients, weight, road surface and more all determine your speed, so it’s very difficult to gauge precisely how hard you’re working.
 With a power meter, you can directly measure your work rate and fitness.
 It takes the guesswork out of riding and allows you to quantify your efforts.
 Power meters provide an objective measurement of real output.
 This affords the rider numerous advantages.

 Power meters have become essential tools for cyclists of all levels, their coaches as well as sports scientists – who use power meters as a fundamental way to measure and improve cycling performance.
 Power meters can unlock more endurance and speed than any other training tool.

 Here are just a few of the ways you can use a power meter to improve your performance:

 1. Eliminates Guesswork

 Perhaps the biggest advantage to a power meter is that it removes the guesswork that goes into training and racing.
 With a power meter, you can quantify exactly how hard you are working (as your effort is measured in watts).
 Many people use a heart rate monitor in their training.
 However, heart rate monitors only tell you how hard the effort is to your body.
 They don’t tell you the actual amount of work you are performing.
 Watts are a much more accurate way to measure your effort.

 When you just start out, you can improve your performance by following the ‘just ride lots’ technique.
 But soon, you will start to see your improvement slow.
 A structured training program where you focus on different intensities at varying durations is the ticket to continued improvements in power and performance.